the-lstv/LS/README.md

 ![Logo](https://github.com/user-attachments/assets/5dbb7603-9f18-4871-8c15-991833d6661f)

 # What's LS?
-LS is a fresh frontend framework, both for building complete UI/UX or general utility.
+LS is a lightweight frontend framework designed for both full UI/UX development and general-purpose utilities.
 It is one of the most light-weight while powerful and full-featured frameworks out there!<br>
-It is one of the few frameworks that won't waste 20x more RAM than it should and flood your website with all that unnecesary bloat causing it to get slow *(ahem, MS Teams)* - It's as simple as just adding any other library.
-Two files, that's it.
+It is one of the few frameworks that won't hog 20x more RAM than it should and flood your website with all that unnecessary bloat causing it to get slow *(ahem, MS Teams)*.<br>

+It’s lightweight, efficient, and as easy to use as any standard library—just two files and you’re set.
 Components can be tree-shaken via the URL so you only load what you need.<br>
-LS features a wide selection of useful components for all kinds of usecases.

 - 🦎 **Versatile**
-    - We have used it for things starting from simple landing pages to entire complex interfaces (eg. our [video editor](https://github.com/the-lstv/VideoEditor))
+    - We have used it for things starting from simple landing pages to entire complex interfaces (eg. our [video editor](https://github.com/the-lstv/VideoEditor)) - thanks to that, we have rich experience using LS for wildly different specific scenarios, which helped shape LS into a highly flexible framework that fits pretty much with anything.
-- 🐜 **Light**
+- 🐜 **Light and simple**
-    - This was the main goal of LS from even its earliest days.
-We were tired of the bulky mess, and wanted to create something that just does its job properly.
+    - This has always been the main goal of LS from even its earliest days.
+We were tired of the bulky mess that is the majority of today's frameworks, and wanted to create something that just does its job properly.
+    - LS is designed to be as easy to use as it possibly can.
+No need to run 8 different commands, install 18 proprietary runtimes, rewrite the kernel and reinvent physics just to style a button.
 - :godmode: **Powerful.**
-    - It really is - being over half a decade mature, undergoing multiple renovations, it is robust, fast, and does not lack in features.
+    - It really is - being mature for over half a decade, undergoing multiple renovations, it is robust, fast, and does not lack in features.
+- 📦 **No dependencies**
+    - That's right: LS is fully self-contained, meaning that you need to maintain exactly **0** extras to get the full set of features LS has.
+- ✨ **Honest and clean code**
+    - Every part of LS is written from scratch, purpose-built for speed and efficiency.
+Many frameworks rely on bloated third-party libraries out of convenience.
+We don’t.
+LS is built entirely in-house, with optimized, handcrafted implementations that achieve more in fewer lines of code, without sacrificing functionality.
+    - To be fully transparent: there is _one_ external piece of code, that being normalize.css bundled with the CSS core, to to maintain standardized defaults.
 - 💪 **Open-Source**
-    - Licensed under the GPL v3.0!
+    - Licensed under GPL v3.0!

 Don't believe me?
-[See it in action](https://lstv.space) - all of our platforms use it.
+[See it in action]() (actually not, v5.1.0 is not in production yet, sorry - very soon!) - all of our platforms use it.
 Just take a look at the lack of bloat and feel some of those snappy interfaces yourself.
 <br>